Early Pregnancy Test Strips

 Can drinking a lot of water affect your test results?

-While it is super important to stay hydrated, keep in mind that drinking a large quantity of liquid in the few hours before testing can dilute your collected urine and cause a false negative result.
+While it is super important to stay hydrated, keep in mind that drinking a large quantity of liquid in the few hours before taking a urine pregnancy test can dilute your collected urine and cause a false negative result.
 If you’re testing before your expected period, we recommend that you test first thing in the morning (when your urine has a higher concentration of hCG) if you tend to drink a lot of water throughout the day.

 Is this product FSA/HSA eligible?